momokaiwase/genre-classifier/README.md

 ### Data Collection

-Currently, data collection relies on `top_500_spotify_artists.csv` and `functions/make_song_chart.py`.
-The CSV file contains the top 500 artists on Spotify currently, scraped from [this website](https://kworb.net/spotify/listeners.html) using BeautifulSoup. `functions/get_top_500.py` can be run to update the CSV file.
+Currently, data collection relies on `top_spotify_artists.csv` and `functions/make_song_chart.py`.
+The CSV file contains the top artists on Spotify currently, scraped from [this website](https://kworb.net/spotify/listeners.html) using BeautifulSoup.
+The number of artists is determined by the number specified in `functions/get_top.py`.
+It is currently set for 1000.

 `song_chart.csv` contains the data necessary for this project, containing (Artist Name, Artist ID, Song Name, Song ID, Song Lyrics).

 `make_song_chart.py` tracks what artists have already been searched, so when run will continuously search the remaining artists.
 If a timeout occurs, it will restart the search for that artist.
+If 10 searches occur without a successful search, the artist is skipped.

 It should be noted that some artists, like 50 Cent and Jay-Z, are unable to have full searches done on them for some reason; the API will keep timing out no matter how many times we try and search, therefore we are omitting these artists and any future artists that have the same issue.